-Adopts the Carpathian Red List of Forest Habitats and Red List of Vascular Plants of the Carpathians, as useful tools for policy and communication for the implementation of the Biodiversity Protocol, and recognises that these lists are non-exhaustive, so that further revisions can be made depending on the resources available.
+Reiterating the decision COP4/1 para 7 on Carpathian Red List of Habitats and the Carpathian Red List of Species, notes with concern that the Red Lists were not elaborated any further, decides to provisionally adopt the Carpathian Red List of Forest Habitats and Red List of Vascular Plants of the Carpathians, as a step forward in achieving the implementation of Article 8 and 12 of the Biodiversity Protocol while recognizing that that these lists are non-exhaustive and no general consensus has been reached regarding their content, and calls for their further improvement by the Parties, subject to availability of funds, so that they could serve as useful tools for policy and communication for the implementation of the Biodiversity Protocol,

 1. Welcomes the progress that has been made on development of the Carpathian Red List of Forest Habitats and Red List of Vascular Plants of the Carpathians, as useful tools for policy and communication for the implementation of the Biodiversity Protocol, and recognises that these lists are non-exhaustive and notes that additional expert work is needed in order to reach final and comprehensive version.

+Taking into account the difficulties of the Parties to complete the adopted format of National Report on the Implementation of the Protocol on Conservation and Sustainable Use of Biological and Landscape Diversity to the Framework Convention on the Protection and Sustainable Development of the Carpathians, adopts the simplified format of the report, welcomes the submission of the report by the Parties and requests the Secretariat to elaborate a summary of the reports and to submit it to the Carpathian Convention Implementation Committee (CCIC) for further considerations and proposing the next steps in the implementation of the Protocol;

-Adopts the simplified Carpathian Convention Implementation Committee ()format for the National Report on the Implementation of the Protocol on Conservation and Sustainable Use of Biological and Landscape Diversity to the Framework Convention on the Protection and Sustainable Development of the Carpathians;
+2. Approves the decision of CCIC to adopt the simplified format for the National Report on the Implementation of the Protocol on Conservation and Sustainable Use of Biological and Landscape Diversity to the Framework Convention on the Protection and Sustainable Development of the Carpathians to streamline the preparation of description of methods used to implement the Protocol; welcomes the fact that the countries (…) have submitted their reports and calls for the Working Group on Conservation and Sustainable Use of Biological and Landscape Diversity to analyze them with the view to formulate conclusions aiming at strengthening of the implementation of the Protocol in the future;

-Welcomes the outcomes of the Conference on Large Carnivores’ Protection held on 18 -21 October 2016 in Rožnov pod Radhoštěm, Czech Republic, and expresses its gratitude to the Nature Conservation Agency of the Czech Republic and the Ministry of the Environment of the Czech Republic for organization of the event;
+Welcomes the outcomes of the Conference on Large Carnivores’ Protection held on 18 -21 October 2016 in Rožnov pod Radhoštěm, Czech Republic, and expresses its gratitude to the Nature Conservation Agency of the Czech Republic and the Ministry of the Environment of the Czech Republic for organization of the event as well as to the German Federal Environment Ministry’s Advisory Assistance Programme (AAP) for environmental protection in the countries of Central and Eastern Europe, the Caucasus and Central Asia and other countries neighbouring the European Union for their support;

-Welcomes the Declaration on the Management and Protection of Large Carnivores in the Carpathians, that among others, calls for elaboration of international action plan for the conservation and sustainable management for the Carpathian populations of large carnivores;
+Welcomes the Declaration on the Management and Protection of Large Carnivores in the Carpathians, that among others, calls the WG Biodiversity with support of the Secretariat for elaboration of international action plan for the conservation and sustainable management for the Carpathian populations of large carnivores;

 Mandates the Working Group on Biodiversity to prioritize its work on Large Carnivores for the next implementation period, and appreciates support offered by WWF, EURAC and the Sapienza University of Rome in this respect;